monash-ma/test-documentation/docs/index.md

 6. Select that class in the Elements tab, look for the *display* element, it will be *none*.
 7. Change the field from *none* to *block*.
 8. The hidden block can now be edited.

+For future use, additional Javascript or CSS functionality can be imported using this hidden block.

 ##### Naming Conventions